-Our City has continued to grow to nearly 38,000 residents, and Unley's population is expected to increase by approximately 7,000 people by 2040.
+Our City has continued to grow to more than 39,000 residents,1 and Unley's population is expected to increase by approximately 7,000 people by 2040.
 Individuals and families from many different walks of life, countries, faiths and social backgrounds continue to enjoy Unley as their place to live, work, study, visit and play.